-This is the fourth blog post in our #SGInstitute series, led by our Strategic Advising practice on lessons learned from advising schools, networks, and districts on growth and expansion.
+This is the fifth blog post in our #SGInstitute series, led by our Strategic Advising practice on lessons learned from advising schools, networks, and districts on growth and expansion.

 Think about your school’s morning arrival procedure.
 Maybe your school starts the year with a combination of a “kiss and learn” drop-off lane, a volunteer crossing guard, and a number of teachers and leaders who welcome students into the building and offer caring touchpoints.
 There is also a team of people ensuring breakfast is ready and in the proper location.

 But maybe this doesn’t work out as planned.
 The procedure doesn’t work well in the rain, or when the time changes and it’s still dark outside.
 Or maybe it doesn’t work well because students need more time, or because parents stick around in the morning to talk with teachers and leaders.

 So your school teams test, pilot, and refine this procedure, and maybe they even do so more than once.
 But what happens the following school year when the person who led the effort is on parental leave and the school welcomes new team members?